 Have you ever received an email asking you to click on an unsolicited link?
 The sender may disguise themselves as a friend, a family member, or even a company you’ve dealt with in the past.
 If so, you may have been targeted by a phishing attack.
-According to the FBI’s Internet Crime Statistics, phishing attempts increased at a rate of 7% from 2020 to 2021 alone.
+According to the FBI’s Internet Crime Statistics, the potential total loss from cyberattacks grew from $6.9 billion in 2021 to more than $10.2 billion in 2022.
 This means it’s more important than ever to know how to recognize and avoid this common cybercrime.

 How to avoid falling for phishing scams

 The more informed you are about all the different types of phishing scams, the safer your personal information will be.
 Cybercriminals are becoming more creative in their phishing attacks (spear phishing is an excellent example of this), and are constantly devising new ways to con innocent web users.
 However, there are plenty of tricks you can master to avoid phishing and to protect your data, even if a cybercriminal crashes straight into your inbox pretending to be your bank representative, credit card company, or high school sweetheart!

 Recognize the signs of a phishing email

 Before you can protect yourself from phishing attacks, you need to learn how to spot them.
 Recognizing the signs of phishing scams can protect both your locally-stored data and online accounts, and keep your private data far from criminals’ hands.

 Whenever you receive an unfamiliar email or text message, immediately search for these common signs that indicate you may be dealing with a phishing scam:

 - Email addresses that don’t include the company or organization’s name